Mali travel guide

 The FCO advise against all but essential travel to the rest of Mali

 Terrorists are very likely to try to carry out attacks in Mali, including kidnaps.
 Attacks could be indiscriminate, including in places visited by foreigners.
-You should be especially vigilant in places such as hotels, restaurants and places of worship.
-Be vigilant, keep a low profile and follow the advice of local authorities.
+You should be vigilant, especially in places such as hotels, restaurants and places of worship, keep a low profile and follow the advice of local authorities.

 On 18 June 2017, there was a terrorist attack at Le Campement Resort, Kangaba, which resulted in multiple casualties.